seidlr/drlnd-navigation/Report.md

 ```

 ## Achieved Rewards
-The trained agent was traied until an average reward of +15 was achieved.
+The agent was trained until an average reward of +15 was achieved.
 ![Scores](Score.png "Agent score over episodes")
 The plot shows the average rewards and its rolling mean.
 The agent is clearly able to learn how to handle the environment successfully.